gbrrestoration/rrap-cost-linker/docs/source/metrics.rst

     * Complementary rubble cover

 These values are categorised as within Very Good, Good, Fair, Poor or Very Poor condition depending on their values and a set of categories compiled by expert elicitation.
-Each reef is categorised into the highest category for The expert elicitation process was carried out at a workshop in October 2021 with 8 coral reef experts elicited.
+The expert elicitation process was carried out at a workshop in October 2021 with 8 coral reef experts elicited, resulting in the summary table below.

 .. csv-table:: Expert elicitated reef condition metrics
    :header-rows: 1